 For the cinnamon glaze:

-- Combine sugar and cinnamon in a bowl and add 2 tablespoons of milk.
+- Combine 1 cup powdered sugar and ½ teaspoon cinnamon in a bowl and add 2 tablespoons milk.

-- Mix well until completely smooth, and add more milk until it's the consistency of thick honey.
+- Mix well until completely smooth, and if you want a thinner consistency, add more milk, a teaspoon at a time, until it's like thick honey.

 - Pour on top of the cooled cake and let it drip down.